azomDev/PrivacyPin/README.md

 - [ ] Package the app for Android.
 - [ ] Release self-hosting guide and MVP version for early feedback.

-## License

-Distributed under the GNU General Public License v3.0.
-See `LICENSE` for more information.

 ## Contact

 Email - dev@azom.ca\